tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_docs_as_code.md

 ## Dealing with more challenging factors

 A lot of the docs-as-code solutions aren't built with robust technical documentation needs in mind.
-For example, you might have to deal with some of the following:
+Suppose you have some of the following requirements:

 * Localization
 * Content re-use